VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: The Construction Pipeline

 Inspired by \citet{glockner2024AmbiFCFactCheckingAmbiguous}, who propose to avoid a rigid class-like categorization of claims to incorporate uncertainty, we model each property on a scale from $-1$ to $+1$, where $0$ denotes full uncertainty (\nei, Not Enough Information).
-A score of $< -\nicefrac{1}{3}$ is considered a ``negative'' decision, analogously for ``positive.''
-The integrity score is determined directly by the worst score obtained for properties 2 to 4, which we refer to as the \emph{compromising} property.
+A score of $<-\nicefrac{1}{3}$ is considered a \negative decision, analogously for \positive.
+The integrity score is determined directly by the worst-scoring property among (2--4), which we refer to as the \emph{compromising} property.
 Consequently, a claim is \intact if all media (if any) are correctly contextualized, the claim veracity is true, and no false impressions arise from missing context; otherwise, it is \compromised.
-If a prediction at step (2) or (3) results in a negative decision, the follow-up properties will not significantly impact the integrity.
-Thus, we terminate evaluation for the claim early for negative decisions at steps (2) and (3).
+If a prediction at step (2) or (3) results in a \negative decision, the follow-up properties will not significantly impact the integrity.
+Thus, we terminate evaluation for the claim early for \negative decisions at steps (2) and (3).

 To increase robustness, we use an ensemble of four LLMs (\gpt, \geminipro, \claude \cite{anthropic2025ClaudeSonnet45}, and \llama \cite{metaai2025Llama4Herd}, aggregating predictions by their mean.
-We discard $1.7\,K$ ($2.8\%$) claims that received an ensemble prediction with an internal score difference of more than $1$ to keep only instances with high inter-model agreement.
-Additionally, each ensemble member provides a one-paragraph justification for their decision, reciting the core arguments from the fact-checking article.
+We discard $318$ ($0.9\%$) claims that receive an ensemble prediction with an internal score difference exceeding $1$ to keep only instances with high inter-model agreement.
+Additionally, each ensemble member provides a one-paragraph justification for its decision, reciting the core arguments from the fact-checking article.
 We instruct \gptmini to summarize the four justifications into a single one.
-The justification for the rating of the compromising property serves as justification for the integrity. \textbf{Output.} $41\,K$ Claims with high-agreement verdicts and justifications.
+The justification for the rating of the compromising property serves as justification for the integrity. \textbf{Output.} $36\,K$ claims\footnotemark[\value{footnote}] with high-agreement verdicts and justifications.